 Under Magarity’s tutelage, Denise Beliveau was named to the 2012 Lowe’s Senior CLASS Award Second Team as well as the America East First Team and All-Defensive Team while transfer Morgan Frame garnered All-Conference Second Team recognition multiple ‘Cats had not been honored since 2003.

-In her first season, Magarity led the Wildcats to a 9-20 overall record and a trip to the quarterfinals of the 2011 America East Tournament.
+In her first season, Magarity led the Wildcats to a trip to the quarterfinals of the 2011 America East Tournament.
 Under Magarity’s direction, the Wildcats doubled their conference wins from the year before and also picked up a thrilling 88-74 win over A-10 rival Rhode Island, the first triple-overtime victory in program history.

 Magarity came to UNH after a four-year stint at the United States Military Academy, where she served as the associate head coach from 2009-10.
 In Magarity’s four years at West Point, the Black Knights compiled an overall record of 72-48, including a program-best 24-win campaign during the 2006-07 season.
 In her first three years on the job, Army averaged 20 wins a season, the best three-year span in program history.